BrunelCS/CS2001-Resources/Deliverables/Deliverable5-7.md

 #### **Completed Tasks**

-Instruction: Document completed tasks for each item in your sprint backlog (i.e., each user story you have decided to implement in your sprint).(Remove instruction before you submit.)
+**Instructions:** Document completed tasks for each item in your sprint backlog as shown below, i.e., each user story you have decided to implement in your sprint.
+(Remove example/instruction before you submit.)

 ####  Epic-User Story ID (Example: User registration - 001)